File Preparation Be Prepared

 The number of pages in a document should match that of the final printed product.

-EPS (Encapsulated PostScript) and TIFF (Tagged Image File Format) are preferred.
+AI (native illustrator), PSD (Photoshop Data) and TIFF (Tagged Image File Format) are preferred.
 Use 8 bit rather than 16 bit for images.
-Some formats do not work reliably such as BMP (Windows), WMF (Windows), and PICT (Mac OS).
+Some formats do not work reliably such as BMP (Windows), WMF (Windows), and PICT and PNG (Mac OS).

 Four color process printing on an offset press requires CMYK (Cyan, Magenta Yellow, Black) files.
-If images are left in RGB (Red, Green, Blue) mode, B&B will have to convert the images in the document to CMYK which may result in additional costs.
-For assistance in converting images to CMYK download the color settings for Photoshop located on our website and follow the instructions included with them.
+If images are left in RGB (Red, Green, Blue) mode, B&B will have to convert the images to CMYK in the rip.
+For assistance with converting images to CMYK download the color settings for Photoshop located on our website and follow the instructions included with them.

 Have prepress questions?Contact Us